 There are two pieces to the puzzle of winning job transitions.
 First, you want to help your mindset and heart get ready to take on new challenges.
-This is important, and women focused on Getting Things Done often overlook it in stressful situations.
+This is important, and women focused on Getting Things Done often overlook them in stressful situations.
 It’s also particularly true when the decision to leave a job was not yours!

 Second, there are some simple tasks that can really smooth your path.
-We’re going to cover the financial and introspective here, because they go hand-in-hand: how you feel about your finances will dictate whether you hide from them or tune them to your advantage.
+We’re going to cover the financial and introspective here because they go hand-in-hand: how you feel about your finances will dictate whether you hide from them or tune them to your advantage.

 1. Make sure you still have life insurance and long term disability insurance

 Let’s start with an easy (if grim) one.
-Often when you join a company, life and long-term disability insurance is included in your benefits at little or no cost to you.
+Often when you join a company, life, and long-term disability insurance is included in your benefits at little or no cost to you.
 Life insurance pays out a lump sum to your next of kin if you die, typically 1-2x salary.
 Long-term care or disability insurance replaces part of your income if you’re incapacitated and can’t work.

 These two types of coverage are particularly important for women.
 We’re more likely than men to be sole providers for kids and elders, we live longer, and we accumulate less wealth over our working lives.
-Life and long term care insurance can make a real difference to your and your family’s quality of life if anything happens to you.
+Life and long-term care insurance can make a real difference to your and your family’s quality of life if anything happens to you.
 Many advisors say you only need long-term care if you’re older, but I disagree.
 The cost of my long-term care Vs. the peace of mind it gives me makes it well worth it.
 Also, it’s unlikely you’ll need it, but in the rare case you do, it will make a huge difference.

 How to get life and long-term care insurance?

 You may be able to continue your policy from a previous employer and just pay the full premiums.
 Contact the company that carries your insurance as soon as you leave (or preferably beforehand) for details.